awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_ca.md

 completed the workshop, and before getting into the **cleanup** section.
 {{% /notice %}}

- * How where the pod removed when scaling down?
-From which nodes?
+ * How would you expect Cluster Autoscaler to Scale-in the cluster ?
+How about scaling out ?
+How much time you'll expect for it to take ?

- * How would and when you expect Cluster Autoscaler to Scale in the cluster?
+ * How will pods be removed when scaling down?
+From which nodes they will be removed?
+What is the effect of adding [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) to this mix ?

  * What will happen when modifying Cluster Autoscaler **expander** configuration from **random**  to **least-waste**.
 What happens when we increase the replicas back to 13 ?
 What happens if we increase the number of replicas to 20?
 Can you predict which group of node will be expandeded in each case: (a) 4vCPUs 16GB RAM (b) 8vCPUs 32GB RAM?
 What's Cluster Autoscaler log looking like in this case?

  * At the moment AWS auto-scaling groups backing up the nodegroups are setup to use the [lowest price](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies) allocation strategy, using the 4 cheapest pools in each AZ.
-Can you think of a different alternative **allocation strategy** to help reduce the frequency of interruptions on EC2 Spot nodes ?
-Why would it be beneficial to run such strategy in a production system ?
+Can you think of a different alternative **allocation strategy** to help reduce the frequency of interruptions on EC2 Spot nodes?
+What would be the pros and cons of using a different allocation strategy on a front-end production system ?